launchflow/launchflow/docs/src/app/page.md

 [Resources](/docs/concepts/resources) allow you to add databases, storage, task queues, and more to your application by simply importing them in your code.

 [Environments](/docs/concepts/environments) manage the networking, permissions, and configuration of your **Services** and **Resources** inside a dedicated VPC.
 You can switch between environments with a single command.

-## Get Started

-Get started with the framework of your choice or any Docker image.

-{% gettingStartedSearch /%}

 ## Framework Integrations